benbelly/message_passing/readme.md

 An Example Message Passing Library
 =

-I wrote this library to provide an example of a message passing system that supports concurrency in order to aid discussion.
+I wrote this library to provide an example of a concurrent message passing system in order to aid discussion.

 Direct use of threading primitives (mutexes, locks, condition variables, threads) to manage concurrency does not work well for a team of more than one.